Copyright & Submission of Digital Theses

 Making Your Thesis Available on Open Access

-If you decide to make your thesis available on open access, you will need to check that:
+In making your thesis available on open access, you will need to check that:

 - You have the right to use any copyright material created by other people included in your thesis